PSEAH Initiative Uganda

 Together for the NextGen

-Empowering youth through education, hands-on skilling like saucepans making, mentorship, leadership and other livelihood programs.
+Empowering youth through education, hands-on skilling like metal fabrication, welding, smelting and many more, mentorship, leadership and other livelihood programs.

 Partner with Us